Back Pain in Pregnancy

 In this article:

-In the middle to late stages of pregnancy backache is common.
-The majority of backache is due to numerous factors, but in most cases is largely due to strain on the ligaments and muscles of your back.
-Indeed, the extra weight of the baby in your womb, the changes in the way you stand and walk and in your posture, and the fact that pregnancy hormones make the ligaments around your back soften in preparation for labour and delivery (thus affecting their movement) all contribute.
+Backache is extremely common in the middle to late stages of pregnancy.
+It’s caused by many factors but is largely due to strain on the ligaments and muscles of your back.
+Indeed, the extra weight of the baby in your womb shifts your center of gravity forwards meaning that the way you stand/walk and your posture are affected.
+Pregnancy hormones also soften the ligaments around your back and pelvis to create room for the growing baby and in preparation for labour, leaving your back less supported.

 Much like pelvic girdle pain in pregnancy, there are a few tips that may help relieve the pain.
 However, until you have delivered your baby, there is very little that can be done to relieve the pain completely.
 That said, the following may help:

-- Keep active by walking quickly and doing light exercises such as yoga
+- Keep active by a brisk walk or doing light exercises such as yoga

 - Avoid sitting in the same position for prolonged periods